NICMx/FORT-validator/docs/installation.md

 {% endhighlight %}

 FORT validator is now installed as a service, check the status with `sudo service fort start`.

+### FreeBSD package

+FORT Validator is available in the FreeBSD ports tree since October 2021.
+The port maintainer closely follows the development of FORT.
+Updates to the FreeBSD port appear shortly after FORT releases.
+Binary packages can be installed in the usual way:

+{% highlight bash %}
+pkg install fort
+{% endhighlight %}

+If you prefer to build software from ports, this works too:

+{% highlight bash %}
+cd /usr/ports/net/fort
+make install clean
+{% endhighlight %}

+A default configuration will be installed in `/usr/local/etc/fort/fort-config.json`.
+The package is careful not to overwrite an existing configuration.

+To use FORT on FreeBSD, you will need the Trust Anchor Locator (TAL) files.
+You can download these by running `fort --init-tals` as follows:

+{% highlight bash %}
+fort --init-tals --tal /usr/local/etc/fort/tal
+{% endhighlight %}

+When you have downloaded the TAL files, you can start the RTR server and validator with the included service script:

+{% highlight bash %}
+sysrc fort_enable=YES # or edit /etc/rc.conf manually
+service fort start
+{% endhighlight %}

+The default configuration will bind the RTR server to localhost on port 8323.

 ### Gentoo package